When exposed to light, air, moisture and microbes, this product breaks down to natural elements found in nature.

-A company may also use biodegradable packaging if it’s values including having a smaller footprint as possible.
-If a company has biodegradable products, selling it in biodegradable packaging creates a complete product an experience that will go full circle and break down into nothing.
+A company may also use biodegradable packaging if its values include having the smallest footprint as possible.
+If a company has biodegradable products, selling it in biodegradable packaging creates a complete product experience, where everything from the packaging and the product itself will break down into natural elements.

 Why you shouldn’t use biodegradable materials

 Deceptive labelling and marketing made up of untrue statements tend to muddy the already murky waters of biodegradable and compostable products.
 This is the main reason a company may not want to use biodegradable packaging.